Optimal No-regret Learning in Repeated First-price Auctions: Problem Formulation and Main Results

-where $\pi$ denotes the overall bidding policy, and $v=(v_1,\cdots,v_T)$ is a given sequence of private values received by the bidder.
-The objective of the bidder is to devise a bidding policy $\pi$ which minimizes the expected regret $\bE[R_T(\pi; v)]$ for a given sequence $v$ of private values, subject to the censored feedback structure.
-When $v$ is stochastic, the expectation $\bE[R_T(\pi;v)]$ in the expected regret in \eqref{eq.regret} is taken jointly over the randomness of both the bidding strategy $\pi$ and $v$.
-In contrast, when the private value sequence $v$ is chosen adversarily, the bidder aims to achieve a uniformly small expected regret $\bE[R_T(\pi;v)]$ regardless of $v$.
+where $\pi$ is the overall bidding policy that generated $b_t$'s, and $v=(v_1,\cdots,v_T)$ is a given sequence of private values.
+The bidder's goal is to devise a policy $\pi$ minimizing the expected regret $\bE[R_T(\pi; v)]$ subject to the censored feedback structure.
+When $v$ is stochastic, the expectation $\bE[R_T(\pi;v)]$ in \eqref{eq.regret} is taken jointly over the randomness of both $\pi$ and $v$.
+In contrast, when $v$ is chosen adversarily, the bidder aims to achieve a uniformly small expected regret $\bE[R_T(\pi;v)]$ regardless of $v$.